Module Two – Initiating the Self-Study Process

 - statistics are appropriately interpreted and discussed, and

 - appropriate analysis and opportunities for improvement or innovation are included.

-It will be the Steering Committee’s responsibility to assemble and edit the drafts submitted by each of the Working Groups and to prepare the final Self-Study Report and related documents.
+It is the Steering Committee’s responsibility to assemble and edit the drafts submitted by each of the Working Groups and to prepare the final Self-Study Report and related documents.

 Keys to Success (Module 2, Section 6)

-- Communicate the usefulness of self-study to motivate the institution.
-Speak often with the institutional community about how the process will allow the institution to gain insights for continuous improvement, to keep the mission and vision of the institution current, and to receive thoughtful and informed suggestions from peer evaluators.
+- Focus on the usefulness of the self-study process to motivate the institution.
+Speak often with the campus constituencies about how the process will allow the institution to gain insights for continuous improvement, to keep the mission and vision of the institution current, and to receive thoughtful and informed suggestions from peer evaluators.

 - Keep institutional leaders informed and invested in the process.
 Inform the president, board members, and other leaders about the benefits of self-study as well as the resources that will be needed as the institution moves along with the self-study process.
 Inform the community about progress to date and opportunities to participate in the process.

 - Think through process logistics early, ranging from initial meetings to discuss institutional mission and institutional priorities to ensuring that on-site evaluation team members are well accommodated.
 This often requires early brainstorming about leveraging the expertise of various experts across campus, such as information technology, library services, workforce development, business services, and administrative professionals.

 - Document a culture of continuous improvement.
 At the beginning of a self-study process, it is always advisable to focus on ongoing assessment and continuous quality improvement processes that already exist rather than creating something entirely new.